dansundy/app_gem_error_test/README.md

 ## Explaination

-The app will attempt to fetch a list of products in the `products_controller` that inherit from the `authenticated_controller`.
-But in `app/views/home/index.html.erb` I am purposely using an invalid token.
-On the server side, in `authenticated_controller` I am trying to rescue this error and return a `400` error.
-Eventually, this would be a `401` error that I add a re-authentication header to.
-Unfortunately, I can't because it gets overridden by a server (`500`) error.
+The app will attempt to fetch a list of products in the `ProductsController` that inherit from the `AuthenticatedController`.
+In `app/views/home/index.html.erb` I am purposely using an invalid token.

+On the server side, in `AuthenticatedController` I am trying to rescue this error and return a `400` error.
+Eventually, this would be a `401` error to which I would add a re-authentication header.
+Unfortunately, I can't because it gets overridden by a server (`500`) error (see the error mentioned above for a full stack trace).
+I have tried rescuing from the `ApplicationController` without luck as well.

 ## Notes

-I've noticed that sometimes there is another error that happens even before the fetch.
+I've noticed that sometimes there is another error that happens on the client side even before the fetch.
 If this happens, just refresh.